mdelgadoblasco/eo_indicators/economic_indicators/E8_S1_NRB/README.md

 ## Output:
+The current implementation provides as output a Comma Separated Values (CSV) file containing acquisition dates and averaged gamma0 values over the AOI.

+Additional customizations of this implementation could provide:
+- RACE-compatible formatted CSV
+- Static or interactive time series plot.
 An example of a possible plot of such variation could be:
 <p><center> <img src="images/E8_ts_sample.png" width="700"/> </p></center>

 ## Requirements: